Bulrush

 Chemical Options

-The active ingredients that have been successful in treating bulrush include: Glyphosphate (G).
-E = excellent, G = good
+The active ingredient that has been successful in treating bulrush is glyphosate (G).
+E = excellent; G = good.

 Return to the emergent vegetation page